 Do NOT use your red, white, and blue Medicare card for covered medical services while you are a member of this plan.
-If you use your Medicare card instead of your KelseyCare Advantage Silver membership card, you may have to pay the full cost of medical services yourself.
+If you use your Medicare card instead of your KelseyCare Advantage Silver Community membership card, you may have to pay the full cost of medical services yourself.
 Keep your Medicare card in a safe place.
-You may be asked to show it if you need hospital services, hospice services, or participate in routine research studies.
+You may be asked to show it if you need hospital services, hospice services, or participate in Medicare approved clinical research studies also called clinical trials.